-As a second or third year doctoral student, you may wish to attend the Preparation for Teaching and Learning at Oxford (PLTO) seminar, which provides an introduction to teaching in higher education.
+As a second or third year doctoral student, you may wish to attend the Introduction to Learning and Teaching course (formerly called PLTO), which provides an introduction to teaching in higher education.

-If you have completed a PLTO seminar and are undertaking some teaching, then you may register for the Oxford Developing Learning and Teaching (DLT) programme.
+If you have completed the introductory course and are undertaking some teaching, then you may register for the Oxford Developing Learning and Teaching (DLT) programme.
 This one-term seminar series, encourages you to reflect upon and make the most of your first teaching experiences in higher education.
 If completed in full it leads to an award that is recognised at universities across the UK.
-It runs every term and is advertised on the Social Sciences Researcher Development website
+It runs every term and is advertised on <a href="teaching-teachin